VincentMoses123/VincentMoses123/README.md

 - 👋 Hi, I’m @VincentMoses123
-- 👀 I’m interested in learning how to code and exsplore peoples code!
+- 👀 I’m interested in learning how to code and learn other peoples code!
 - 🌱 I’m currently learning cyber security at UC
 - 💞️ I’m looking to collaborate on diffrent projects!
-- 📫 How to reach me 24.vincent.moses@gmail.com
+- 📫 How to reach me vincentmoses101@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I have been on the radio multiple times in Cincinnati